Très Riches Heures du Duc de Berry

 Consisting of a total of 206 leaves of very fine quality parchment, 30 cm in height by 21.5 cm in width, the manuscript contains 66 large miniatures and 65 small.
 The design of the book, which is long and complex, has undergone many changes and reversals.
 Many artists contributed to its miniatures, calligraphy, initials, and marginal decorations, but determining their precise number and identity remains a matter of debate.
 Painted largely by artists from the Low Countries, often using rare and costly pigments and gold, and with an unusually large number of illustrations, the book is one of the most lavish late medieval illuminated manuscripts.
+The work was created in the late artistic phase of the International Gothic style.

+When the Limbourg brothers and their sponsor died in 1416 (possibly victims of plague) the manuscript was left unfinished.
+It was further added upon in the 1440s by an anonymous painter, who many art historians believe was Barthélemy d'Eyck.
+In 1485–1489, it was brought to its present state by the painter Jean Colombe on behalf of the Duke of Savoy.
+It was acquired by the Duc d'Aumale in 1856.

 After three centuries in obscurity, the Très Riches Heures gained wide recognition in the late nineteenth and twentieth centuries, despite having only very limited public exposure at the Musée Condé.
 Its miniatures helped to shape an ideal image of the Middle Ages in the collective imagination, often being interpreted to serve political and nationalist agendas.
 This is particularly true for the calendar images, which are the most commonly reproduced.
 They offer vivid representations of peasants performing agricultural work as well as aristocrats in formal attire, against a background of remarkable medieval architecture.